FaboBorgesLima/noodle-zap/README.md

 -   backend:

     -   copy .env.example to a .env file
+    -   run `npm i` for installing packages in the backend folder

 -   frontend:
-    -   run `npm i` for installing packages
+    -   run `npm i` for installing packages in the frontend folder

 # Running development setup